Our Barrel Aged Beer Beginnings

 “Inversely proportional with the size of the project is our creative control,” says Nick.

-And since a bigger release like Bourbon Barrel-Aged Narwhal is rare, they frequently explore on a small scale—everything from Tequila Barrel-Aged Otra Vez to a Maple Scotch Ale in bourbon or the pucker-heavy Big Chico Kriek.
+And since a bigger release like Barrel-Aged Narwhal is rare, they frequently explore on a small scale—everything from Tequila Barrel-Aged Otra Vez to a Maple Scotch Ale in bourbon or the pucker-heavy Big Chico Kriek.

 Often they’re brewing from scratch: custom beers designed with specific barrels in mind.